Edgar Cowan: Early life and education

-Cowan was born in Sewickley Township, Westmoreland County, Pennsylvania on September 19, 1815.
+Cowan was born in Sewickley Township, Pennsylvania, on September 19, 1815.
 He was educated in Westmoreland County, taught school and worked as a carpenter, draftsman, and cargo boat builder and operator before deciding to continue his education.
 After attending the academy in Greensburg, Pennsylvania, Cowan returned to teaching school briefly before enrolling at Franklin College in New Athens, Ohio.
 He received his degree in 1839, and delivered the valedictory address for his graduating class.

 After his college graduation, Cowan studied law with Henry Donnel Foster, was admitted to the bar and commenced practice in 1842.
 Though raised as a Jacksonian Democrat, Cowan became active in politics as a Whig, and was a campaign speaker and organizer for Whig presidential candidates beginning with William Henry Harrison in the 1840 election.
 He became a Republican when the party was founded, and was an organizer and speaker for John C. Frémont in the 1856 election.
 Cowan was a supporter of Simon Cameron, and as a delegate to the 1860 Republican National Convention, he supported Cameron for the presidential nomination until Cameron gave his support to Abraham Lincoln on the second ballot.
 Cowan was one of Pennsylvania's presidential electors, and cast his ballot for Lincoln for president and Hannibal Hamlin for vice president.

 U. S. Senator

 Election

 In January 1861, the Pennsylvania legislature considered the election of a U.S. Senator for the term scheduled to start on March 4.
 With Republicans in control, it was clear that Democratic incumbent William Bigler would not be reelected, which made winning the nomination of the legislature's Republican caucus the real contest.
 The caucus considered several candidates before nominating Cowan on the sixth ballot with 58 votes to 38 for David Wilmot, and two for another candidate.
 In the election by the full legislature, Cowan defeated his former law teacher Henry Donnel Foster by a party-line vote of 98 to 38.

-Recognized as loyal to Pennsylvania Republican leader Simon Cameron, shortly after winning the senate election, Cowan and John P. Sanderson traveled to Springfield, Illinois to converse with Lincoln when it appeared he might withdraw the offer of a cabinet position for Cameron.
+Recognized as loyal to Pennsylvania Republican leader Simon Cameron, shortly after winning the senate election, Cowan and John P. Sanderson traveled to Springfield, Illinois, to converse with Lincoln when it appeared he might withdraw the offer of a cabinet position for Cameron.
 Anxious not to make an enemy of the head of the Republican Party in such an important state, Lincoln eventually made good on the commitment to Cameron by appointing him as Secretary of War.